Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Your influencer marketing relationships must be genuine.
 Consider the following tips for building authentic, trusting influencer marketing relationships:

 • Set the right tone from the beginning: Influencers are people and want to be treated as such.
-Steven Khanna, head of growth at Endorsely, advised approaching with authenticity when initiating a relationship.
+Steven Khanna, a sales trainer and SEO consultant, says you should always approach with authenticity.
 “Forget the cookie-cutter pitches,” Khanna cautioned.
 “Personalize your outreach by mentioning why you admire their work and how their style complements your brand.
 Building trust early sets the tone for a long-term partnership, not just a one-off post.”

 • Research your influencer to ensure they’re a match: Caitlin Slavens, a well-known influencer in the psychological space, emphasized the importance of approaching influencers who match well with your brand.
 “When companies approach us, we want to know why you think we would be a good match for your company and why you think your company would be a good match for our audience,” Slavens explained.
 “We get several requests from businesses that know little about us; some don’t even follow us on social media!”

-• Give your influencer relationships time: Relationships don’t develop overnight, whether personal or professional.
+• Give your influencer relationships time: Authentic partnerships are marathons, not sprints.
 Think of the influencer as a new acquaintance and give your relationship time to develop into something genuine and long-term.
 After your initial influencer outreach, continually nurture the relationship so it becomes mutually beneficial.
 Check in with them regularly and share brand updates and developments.

-• Meet with your influencers face-to-face: Face-to-face interactions make it easier to build connections.
+• Prioritize personal touchpoints: Face-to-face interactions make it easier to build connections.
 While in-person meetings may not always be possible, make an effort to meet.
-Consider organizing an influencer party or monthly brunch so the influencer gets acquainted with you and your team.
-If you are too geographically distant, schedule regular video calls.
+If geographical distance is an issue, schedule regular video calls via Zoom or Google Meet to maintain a human connection beyond email threads.

 • Be consistent with your influencer: You probably have a “friend” who comes to you only when they need something.
 This type of relationship is likely not deep and trusting on your end.
 Similarly, your influencer relationship can’t develop into something genuine if you approach them only when you need something.
 Keep in touch between projects and show interest in their lives and careers.
 Maintain a strong bond so everyone is on board when opportunities to work together arise.

 • Thank your influencers: Thanking influencers for their efforts and collaboration is a simple but effective way to strengthen your connection.
-Some marketers may forget to do this, although it’s obvious.
+Gratitude goes a long way in an industry often transactional in nature.
 Be sure to send your influencers sincere thank-you notes to show how much you value their help.

 How much does it cost to work with an influencer?

 Influencer marketing costs vary widely by influencer clout, platform, agency fees, usage rights, exclusivity and more.
-While there’s likely an open-ended budget for celebrities and megainfluencers, nanoinfluencers earn significantly less.
+Pricing is fluid and often negotiated based on engagement rates rather than just follower counts.
+While there’s likely an open-ended budget for celebrities and megainfluencers, nanoinfluencers typically command lower fees.
 New influencers may even accept compensation in the form of products, discounts and giveaway entries.

 Instagram